zchee/kubernetes-docs/docs/admin/kube-apiserver.md

       --audit-webhook-mode string                               Strategy for sending audit events.
 Blocking indicates sending events should block server responses.
 Batch causes the backend to buffer and write events asynchronously.
 Known modes are batch,blocking. (default "batch")
       --audit-webhook-truncate-enabled                          Whether event and batch truncating is enabled.
       --audit-webhook-truncate-max-batch-size int               Maximum size of the batch sent to the underlying backend.
 Actual serialized size can be several hundreds of bytes greater.
 If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)
       --audit-webhook-truncate-max-event-size int               Maximum size of the audit event sent to the underlying backend.
-If the size of an event is greater than this number, first request and response are removed, andif this doesn't reduce the size enough, event is discarded. (default 102400)
+If the size of an event is greater than this number, first request and response are removed, and if this doesn't reduce the size enough, event is discarded. (default 102400)
       --audit-webhook-version string                            API group and version used for serializing audit events written to webhook. (default "audit.k8s.io/v1beta1")
       --authentication-token-webhook-cache-ttl duration         The duration to cache responses from the webhook token authenticator. (default 2m0s)
       --authentication-token-webhook-config-file string         File with webhook configuration for token authentication in kubeconfig format.
 The API server will query the remote service to determine authentication for bearer tokens.